HL7/davinci-atr/input/pagecontent/spec.md

 **Expected Results:**

-* Successful addition of the Patient to the Member Attribution List if the member and the provider is found in the system.
+* Successful addition of the member to the Member Attribution List if the member and the provider are found in the Member Attribution List.
-* An OperationOutcome if the Patient to be added is not found in the system.
+* An OperationOutcome of error if the member to be added is not found in the Member Attribution List.
-* An OperationOutcome if the Producer does not add the member to the attribution list.
+* An OperationOutcome of error if the Producer does not add the member to the Member Attribution List.
-* An OperationOutcome if the Attribution List is in a status of final.
+* An OperationOutcome of error if the Member Attribution List is in a status of final.

-#### Consumer requests removal of a member to the Member Attribution List
+#### Consumer requests removal of a member from the Member Attribution List

 This interaction outlines the APIs for a Consumer (for example, Provider organization) to remove a member from the Member Attribution List.
-The semantics of the member-remove operation based on the attribution list status is outlined at [Member Remove semantics.](OperationDefinition-member-remove.html)
+The semantics of the member-remove operation based on the Member Attribution List status is outlined at [Member Remove semantics.](OperationDefinition-member-remove.html)

 **Precondition:**

-In order to remove a member to the Member Attribution List, the Consumer should have successfully discovered the attribution list.
+To remove a member from the Member Attribution List, the Consumer should have successfully discovered the Member Attribution List.
-The Consumer knows the MemberId and the AttributedProvider NPI or the references to the Member and the Attributed Provider in the Producer system.
+The Consumer knows the MemberId and the Attributed Provider's NPI or the references to the Member and the Attributed Provider in the Producer system.
-The attribution list status has to be "draft" for the reconciliation API to be allowed.
+The [Member Attribution List status](StructureDefinition-ext-attributionListStatus.html) has to be "draft" for the reconciliation API to be allowed.

-**API: Remove a member to the Member Attribution List**
+**API: Remove a member from the Member Attribution List**

 The following combinations of parameters **SHALL** be supported by the server implementing the operation.

-* MemberId only - (Removes all attributions for the Member specified by the MemberId)
+* memberId only: Removes all attributions for the Member specified by the MemberId
-* MemberId + ProviderNPI - (Removes all attributions for the combination of Member and Provider specified)
+* memberId + providerNpi: Removes all attributions for the combination of Member and Provider specified
-* patientReference - (Removes all attributions for the Member)
+* patientReference: Removes all attributions for the Member
-* patientReference + providerReference - (Removes all attributions for the combination of Member and Provider specifeid)
+* patientReference + providerReference: Removes all attributions for the combination of Member and Provider specified
-* patientReference + providerReference + coverageReference - (Removes the attribution for the combination of Member and Provider and Coverage resources)
+* patientReference + providerReference + coverageReference: Removes the attribution for the combination of Member and Provider and Coverage resources

 * The Producers **MAY** decide to remove the member based on the information provided and any additional information that is present in the Producer system.
 * If the Producer's adjudication process results in the member not being removed, the Producer **SHALL** return an OperationOutcome with a message indicating the reason the removal was not performed.